 The palace holds a huge array of Imperial art and poems gathered from the original sources (left).

-Press 'I' and an encyclopedia will offer detail on several objects in your current location (right)
+Press 'I' and an encyclopedia will offer details on anything found in your current location (right)

 Sadly, the historic Garden of Perfect Brightness didn't survive the Second Opium War and was destroyed in 1860.
 A year later, the reign of Xian Feng would end with his death at the young age of 31.
 Judging by this game alone, the location was a sight to behold but there are many first-hand accounts that speak fondly of it too.
 A captain in the Royal Engineers who was present and participated in its burning wrote: "You can scarcely imagine the beauty and magnificence of the places we burnt.
 It made one's heart sore to burn them".
 The remains have become something of a museum and tourist destination, but its once magnificent beauty is long gone.

 And that's the feeling you get playing this game.
-Your heart aches for a beauty long gone - a lost love and a lost location.
+Your heart aches for a beauty forever lost - a lost love and a lost location.
 There are very few games that could draw out those kinds of melancholic emotions but with its exquisite tale of love and loss, The Legend of Lotus Spring proudly sits as one of them.

 To download the game, follow the link below.
 This exclusive installer uses PCem running Windows '95.
 Press Ctrl-Alt-PgDown to toggle fullscreen.
 Press Ctrl-End or middle mouse button to release the mouse.
 Manual included.
 Tested on Windows 10.